jmchandonia/CORAL/README.md

 </IfModule>
 ```

+You also need to be sure .htaccess files are enabled in your
+web server setup; in Apache, be sure "AllowOverride All" is configured
+for the build target directory.

 ## Testing

 To manually run a test, you can activate the test script using `ng test`.
 In your terminal, the app will display building information and then show a timestamp of when it was connected to the server.
 If you are running on your local machine, the default launcher will be with Chrome.
 You can configure this option in `karma.conf.js`.